in2code-de/powermail/Documentation/ForEditors/AddANewForm/FieldHtml/Index.rst

 What does it do?
 ''''''''''''''''

 - **General:** If you want to show some html-text in the form, use this field.
-Per default the text is parsed through a removeXSS-Function.
-If you are aware of possible security problems from your editors, the admin can disable removeXSS via TypoScript.
+Per default the text is parsed through a htmlspecialchars() function.
+If you are aware of possible security problems from your editors, the admin can enable HTML via TypoScript.
 This text is not submitted.

 Frontend Output Example
 '''''''''''''''''''''''